How stakeholder pensions work

 A group stakeholder pension is sometimes offered by an employer and refers to a group of stakeholder pension schemes.
 Since 1 October 2012, group stakeholder pension schemes have largely been replaced by Auto-Enrolment.

-If you joined an employer’s group stakeholder pension scheme before Auto-Enrolment was introduced and are still contributing it, your employer is obliged to process your payments until you stop paying into the scheme or leave your job.
+If you joined an employer’s group stakeholder pension scheme before Auto-Enrolment was introduced and are still contributing to it, your employer is obliged to process your payments until you stop paying into the scheme or leave your job.

 Stakeholder pension charges